B1.4 Estimate the number of objects in collections of up to 50, and verify their estimates by counting

 In order to estimate, a comparison must be made between the quantity to be estimated and some benchmark; for example, Rachelle and Oman are wondering how many students are playing in a specific part of the schoolyard.
 As they think about it, they can use a benchmark such as the number of students in their class group, which is 20 students.
 This known real-life situation helps them to mentally picture a certain number of people in a given space and to estimate either that there are fewer than 20 people in the field or, on the contrary, that there are 20 to 40 students (2 times more) or that there are nearly 60 people (3 times more).
 It is important to know that when estimating with benchmarks, students apply proportional reasoning between a known amount (20 students in a certain space) and an unknown amount (the number of students in another space).

-Skill: Counting (Checking Estimates Using Counting Strategies)
+Skill: Counting (Checking Estimations Using Counting Strategies)

 Counting involves both reciting a series of numbers (counting) and associating them with a series of objects.

-By the time children enter kindergarten, they have usually learned to count and may be able to count to large numbers.
+By the time most children enter Kindergarten, they have usually learned to count and may be able to count to large numbers.
 Students usually use their memory and recite the numbers continuously, as they do with the letters of the alphabet.
 However, if they are asked what number follows 5, they may start counting from 1 again without really understanding the meaning of the question.
 Young children may not understand that we always count the same way; for example, children may count by saying "1, 2, 3, 4, 5, 6… " one time and "1, 2, 3, 5, 4, 6, 8…" another time, without noticing this inconsistency.
 If asked to count objects, they may not associate each object with a number in the count (see "one-to-one correspondence" in the underlying elements) or may touch two elements with a single number (for example, fourteen), so the count may not produce the same result each time.
-Children also sometimes do not understand that any set of objects (even very different objects, such as cookies and apples) can be counted at the same time and that one can start counting from any object in the set and arrive at the same number.
+Children also sometimes do not understand that any set of objects (even very different objects, such as cookies and apples) can be counted in the same count and that one can start counting from any object in the set and arrive at the same number.

 Learning to count to large numbers is a valuable experience.
 However, students must first develop an understanding of the concept of quantity and number relationships by working with small numbers.
 Students may be able to count very far and still have limited knowledge of the quantity represented by the result of a count; for example, students may be able to count to 30, but be unable to show 30 objects in a larger set of objects.
 Therefore, they should be given multiple opportunities to make the connection between the name or symbol of a number and the quantity represented.

 The purpose of this section is to help teachers understand some of the basic concepts involved in the early development of counting skills.
-The acquisition and mastery of these concepts does not necessarily occur in a predetermined order; for example, students may learn parts of one concept, move on to another, and then return to the previous one.
+The acquisition and mastery of these concepts does not necessarily occur in a linear order; for example, students may learn parts of one concept, move on to another, and then return to the previous one.

-• Stable Order : The pattern is stable and constant; we always say, for example, "1, 2, 3, 4, 5, 6, 7, 8… "and not "1, 2, 3, 5, 6, 8…".
+• Stable Order: The counting sequence is stable and constant; we always say, for example, "1, 2, 3, 4, 5, 6, 7, 8… "and not "1, 2, 3, 5, 6, 8…".

 • Order Irrelevance: Counting objects in a set can begin with any object in the set without changing the total quantity.